ptrglbvc/federer/README.md

-# 🎾 Federer
+# Federer

-An elegant, small HTTP file server with streaming and range request support.
+An HTTP file server meant primarely for streaming media to devices on the local network.
+Like the tennis player, it's a server that's efficient for its size.
+Elegant (as long as you don't read the code).
+And it will probably choke from time to time.

 ## Installation